-If you can use MS Excel, you can earn great money working at home doing legit and genuine data entry and data sorting work as a freelancer.
+If you can use MS Excel, you can earn great money working at home doing legit and genuine data entry work as a freelancer.
 MS Excel is a worldwide standard in spreadsheet software and so it’s commonly used to gather data together so it can be imported into databases by website programmers and big businesses.

 The freelance jobs using Excel on the link below are legit, real/actual jobs, this is perfect if you have MS Excel skills and want to work at home doing work that fits round your lifestyle.
 These jobs using Excel are advertised by individuals, websites and companies of all sizes who need work to be completed RIGHT NOW to meet their deadlines to publish a new website, or to sell their services within vertical markets.